Overview

 DependencyIndex |

-Maps context paths to the template blocks that depend on them |
+Maps context paths (like"tasks") to the template blocks that display them.
+Built once at startup. |

 reactive_stream() |

-from chirp.pages.reactive import ReactiveBus, ChangeEvent
+from chirp.pages.reactive import ChangeEvent

 bus.emit_sync(ChangeEvent(